Trex-Hub/Movie-Farm/README.md

-This is a Suggestion/Finder App Build on React.
+This is a Movie Suggestion/Finder App Build on React.